The first of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest Gabriella!

 GABRIELLA: [crosstalk] Well, you know I love Rescue Rangers.

 PETER: Oh damn, same.
 Is it a Rescue Ranger?

 CAITLIN: [deadpan] No, she—the chipmunk’s a girl.
 That’s sexist making those assumptions.

 GABRIELLA: I apologize—

 CAITLIN: How could you?
 You’re excommunicated.

 GABRIELLA: You’ll have to erase this podcast.
-Oh yeah, didn’t you just report a podcast before this?
+Oh yeah, didn’t you just record a podcast before this?
 So you must be really tired.

 CAITLIN: Yes, I did.
 No, it’s cool.

-GABRIELLA: Honestly.
-What I’m really curious about, referencing Yona’s badassary is like… are her eyes magic or is she just like that badass that she could prevent several people from killing her just by staring at them?
+GABRIELLA: Honestly, what I’m really curious about, referencing Yona’s badassary is like… are her eyes magic or is she just that badass, that she could prevent several people from killing her just by staring at them?

 CAITLIN: No, Hak is the boyfriend.